adam-fitz395/ML-Projects/Support Vector Machines/Schizophrenia/README.md

 The data for this model can be found [here](https://www.kaggle.com/datasets/asinow/schizohealth-dataset).

 ## Pre-processing
-The data for this project can be found [here](https://www.kaggle.com/datasets/asinow/schizohealth-dataset).
 Once the data has been imported we drop all rows that contain an empty or NaN value.
 After this we rename the columns, converting them from Turkish to English.
 The `Age` column is then converted into categories (1–6) representing age groups.